Audience

 An outcome is not required to be provided to an anonymous complainant or a person who states they do not wish to be contacted in this matter.

-The DDG PICS will communicate outcomes of investigations where complaints of alleged misconduct and/or corrupt conduct have been substantiated against the Director-General to the CCC and Minister in accordance with the
+The DDG CS will communicate outcomes of investigations where complaints of alleged misconduct and/or corrupt conduct have been substantiated against the Director-General to the CCC and Minister in accordance with the

 Public Sector Act 2022 (Qld).

-The closure of matters being dealt with by the Department may be subject to external review or involve other external agencies (for example, the CCC, Queensland Police Service, Queensland Ombudsman, Queensland Human Rights Commission or Public Sector Commission).
+The closure of matters being dealt with by the department may be subject to external review or involve other external agencies (for example, the CCC, Queensland Police Service, Queensland Ombudsman, Queensland Human Rights Commission, Queensland Family and Child Commission or Public Sector Commission).

 Definitions